Home » Private Investigations » Salary

 Where do PIs earn the most money?

 The BLS reports private investigators and detectives have a high earning potential in the Midwest.
-However, top paying states currently include Virginia, Colorado, Arkansas, Oregon and Nevada—some of which are firmly outside the Midwestern boundaries.
+However, top paying states currently include Virginia, Hawaii, Washington, Oregon and New York—some of which are firmly outside the Midwestern boundaries.
 The job market and income for private investigators, detectives, bail enforcement agents and others fluctuates from state to state.

 Metro Area Median Annual Salary